Reaching the Point of Return – Jeremiah 3

-Speaking through His chosen prophet Jeremiah, the Lord called out to the people of Judah to turn away from the false gods and idols they had been worshipping and to turn back to the God who had brought them out of slavery in Egypt into their good land.
+Speaking to and through His chosen prophet, Jeremiah, the Lord called out to the people of Judah, pleading with them to turn away from the false gods and idols they had been worshipping, and to turn back to the God who had brought them out of slavery in Egypt into their good land.
+Jeremiah recounts:

-6 The Lord said also to me in the days of Josiah the king: “Have you seen what backsliding Israel has done?
-Jeremiah 3:6a NKJV
+The Lord said also to me in the days of Josiah the king: “Have you seen what backsliding Israel has done?
+Jeremiah 3:6a (NKJV)

-The Merriam-Webster dictionary defines backsliding as lapsing morally and spiritually and reverting to a worse condition than before.
-This was the condition of the people of Judah despite the best efforts of their king.
+The Merriam-Webster dictionary defines backsliding as a moral and spiritual lapse, reverting to a condition worse than before.
+This was the condition of the people of Judah despite the best efforts of King Josiah.

-King Josiah had done everything he could to help turn the hearts of his people back to their God.
-That faithful servant pleased the Lord very much, but in the end, the choice of whether to follow God or not lies only within the heart of each individual.
+Josiah had done everything he could to help turn the hearts of his people back to their God.
+That faithful servant pleased the Lord very much, but in the end, the choice of whether or not to follow God lies within the heart and will of each individual.

-The Lord pleaded through His mouthpiece, Jeremiah, for the people to return to Him.
+The Lord pleaded through His mouthpiece, Jeremiah, for His people to return to Him.

 12 … ‘Return, backsliding Israel,’ says the Lord;